 A gym membership can be your best option to keep you motivated.
 You can sit down with a dietician or coach to work on a program that fits your goal weight and fitness.
 I like Planet Fitness because a basic membership is only $10 a month where I live.

 Persistent stress is not good for anyone.
 It is particularly bad for those with hypertension.
 It is helpful to take time each day to be still and unwind.
 Meditation, Yoga, and prayers are helpful tools to help you de-stress your life.

 *Prescription Drug Treatment

-If you have resistant uncontrolled hypertension, prescription drug treatment is necessary to help control high blood pressure.
-If you have been prescribed medications such as beta blockers, alpha beta blockers, and diuretics, please continue to take medication as prescribed until you are told other wise.
+If you have uncontrolled resistant hypertension, prescription drug treatment is necessary to help control high blood pressure.
+If you have been prescribed medications such as beta blockers, alpha-beta blockers, and diuretics, please continue to take medication as prescribed until you are told otherwise.
 Lifestyle changes may not work for some with general your doctor will prescribe medication that will help regulate your high blood pressure.